#1 Home Improvement Retailer

 The Home Depot Garden Center at Murrieta

 It's time to start thinking of spring.
-We're here to help you prepare for sprouts poking up, warmer temperatures, and fragrant breezes.
-Planting seeds indoors with grow lights means you'll be ready to transplant spring flowers and young veggie plants when the frosts are through and the ground thaws.
-You might even want to directly sow organic seeds into the earth.
+Clean the shed and sweep out the gazebo to prepare for warmer temperatures, sprouts poking up, and fragrant breezes.
+Planting seeds indoors means you'll be ready to transplant spring annuals and young veggie plants when the frosts are through and the ground thaws.
+You might even want to plant organic seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery, The Home Depot Garden Center in Murrieta?

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
 In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Always read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it will likely even out as time passes.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Be sure to read your seed packet for details.
+If you start them later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

 For more temperate areas, find your planting zone and prepare to get planting.
-Growing season begins early and ends late in this part of the country.
-The weather and climate make it easy to get and keep a beautiful garden going.
-A wide variety of flowers, plants, and vegetables thrive in southern California.
+The climate and weather make it easy to get and keep a beautiful garden.
+A wide variety of plants, flowers, and veggies thrive in southern California.
 If you've got good soil drainage, you can even grow citrus trees.
 You’ll have excellent results with peppers of all colors and heat levels, including bell peppers, jalapeños, and more.
 Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
-Planting tomatoes will yield thriving leaves and fruit, as they’re tropical in origin and are happiest in the heat.
+Planting tomatoes will yield thriving leaves and fruit, as they’re tropical in origin and love the heat.

-In the desert, native plants like cacti, succulents, and other hardy desert shrubs will grow outside with ease.
+In the desert, native plants like succulents, cacti, and other hardy desert shrubs will grow outside with ease.
 Other beloved garden vegetables love the heat.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many flowers are sensitive to that much heat and sun, so research to find which varieties can handle the weather before planting outdoors.
+However, many flowers, both annuals and perennials, are sensitive to that much heat and sun, so research to find varieties that can handle the weather before planting outdoors.

 Start Seeds Indoors